Behind the WOTC Portal

 No SWA currently allows WOTC applications to be submitted via an API.
 This means there is no automation in the actual transmission of data.
 Every application must be entered or uploaded manually.

-If even one field in the file is incorrect, the entire batch may be rejected, forcing the user to start over.
+- If even one field is incorrect, the entire batch may be rejected.

-- There is no centralized dashboard for multi-state employers.
+- There is no centralized dashboard for multi-state tracking.

 Paper-based (Mail-Only) States